janvi-jagtap/Projects/Computer Use Agent/README.md

 # Computer use Agent Full Stack Application
-This application demonstrates the concept of a computer use agent by allowing users to provide natural language instructions to control the browser and website it opens up.
+This application demonstrates the concept of a computer-use agent by allowing users to provide natural language instructions to control the browser and website it opens up.
-It uses OpenAI's language model for instruction parsing and Selenium for the browser automation ultimately reducing that technical barrier for non-technical users.
+It uses OpenAI's language model for instruction parsing and Selenium for browser automation ultimately reducing that technical barrier for non-technical users.

 Example use cases for this application